-The Center for the Study of Ethics in Society at Western Michigan University participates in two different undergraduate ethics competitions: the Association for Practical and Professional Ethics Intercollegiate Ethics Bowl and Bioethics Bowl.
+The Center for the Study of Ethics in Society at Western Michigan University and the Department of Philosophy participate in the Association for Practical and Professional Ethics Intercollegiate Ethics Bowl.

 Intercollegiate Ethics Bowl

-The APPE Intercollegiate Ethics Bowl provides students with an opportunity to practice applying the moral theories and argumentation principles that they learn in their ethics classes.
+The APPE Intercollegiate Ethics Bowl (APPE IEB) provides students with an opportunity to practice applying the moral theories and argumentation principles that they learn in their ethics classes.
 Students receive a set of case studies in advance involving ethical issues in a number of practical contexts, including engineering, law, medicine, personal relationships, school and politics.

 During a round, each team takes turns presenting its position on a case and critiquing the other team’s position on a different case.
 Teams must answer questions about their positions from a panel of judges.
 Judges assign scores based on logical consistency, clarity, focus and thoroughness.